 Many times the drug user is simply not ready or willing to stop using, even when confronted with the facts.
 But we have learned there is much we can do to encourage their recovery.
 For the user seeking help, drug recovery programs are available.

 But what about us?
 What help is available for family members and friends for coping with their continued drug use or even their recovery.
 This is where NAR-ANON comes in.
 NAR-ANON is designed for us---the parent, spouse, child, brother, sister or friend of the user.
 NAR-ANON can bring new insight about our attitudes, behavior and emotions.
 It can be the source for regaining our own sanity and well being.
 We learn that addiction is a family disease and we need recovery too.

 NAR-ANON is a society of people who gather to share their experience, strength and hope for our recovery from the ravages that addiction has brought to our lives.
 It begins with our meetings and you are welcome to come and see how it works.

 We use first names only, as this is an anonymous program.
 There are no charges or obligations as NAR-ANON is a non-profit organization.
-We are not affiliated with any treatment program or hospitals and do not discriminate about any persons race, creed, religion or lack of religion.
+We are not affiliated with any treatment program or hospitals and do not discriminate about any persons race, creed, sexual orientation, religion or lack of religion.
 The weekly meetings are held regularly throughout the year.
 Your attendance is welcomed without prior arrangements.
 You will not be urged to participate in the group discussions, but may join in if you wish or ask questions before and after the meeting.